JoHoop/studip-sync-files/README.md

   </tr>
 </table>

-Contributions of any kind welcome!
+Contributions of any kind are much appreciated!